 Once more, I fulfilled my task by copying and pasting the code into the index.js file.
 Afterward, I test it again.

-I desire for the game to have more visual appeal.
-Therefore, I request that the AI make the chickens have randomly assigned colors and varying speeds.
+I would like for the game to have more visual appeal.
+Therefore, I request that the AI make the chickens have randomly assigned colors and varying speeds

 After implementing this code into my project, I ended up with this.

 I noticed that the so-called chickens do not disappear when hit.
 Therefore, I request that this be corrected.

 After verifying that the game is functioning properly, I spend time with ChatGPT improving the appearance of the game.